SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/offline-address-books/oab-procedures.md

 title: "Procedures for offline address books in Exchange 2016" ms.author: chrisda
 author: chrisda
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: b7f26eca-b93b-4834-ba50-11febdefbb18
-description: "Learn the tasks that administrators need to know to manage offline address books in Exchange 2016."
+description: "Summary: Learn the tasks that administrators need to know to manage offline address books in Exchange 2016."
 ---

 # Procedures for offline address books in Exchange 2016

-Learn the tasks that administrators need to know to manage offline address books in Exchange 2016.
+ **Summary**: Learn the tasks that administrators need to know to manage offline address books in Exchange 2016.

 An offline address book (OAB) in Exchange Server 2016 allows Outlook users in cached Exchange mode to access address list and global address list information while they're disconnected from the server.
 For more information, see [Offline address books in Exchange 2016](offline-address-books.md).